mikeathan/nodeherder/README.md

 - consider sampling data if too large data set ?
 - index entries = bolt.Bucket.CreateIndex

-Check for disalbed items in bridge - see if we can add them if online
+Check for disabled items in bridge - see if we can add them if online

-device groups TODO -------------------------- ligth control when click on panel it opens the bigger view when clikc on the icon it toggles the light if ligth has color temp the we need color picker

-also at the top here is link for metrics view , when it was on/of

-General control
-displays icon, value and unit

-if binary clicking on icon toggles value aand cion color is grey if off

-maybe we can have a view that lists the values in a minimal view ?

-so
+device groups TODO --------------------------

+add,remove, edit expose and groups from ui